civitz/civitz.github.io/_drafts/2017-01-28-Audiotechnica-m50x.md

 These headphones tick all the boxes, and sell [on Amazon](https://www.amazon.it/Technica-ATH-M50X-Cuffie-Monitor-Professionali/dp/B00HVLUR86) for less than 200€ (or around 200$).

 Best of all, their frequency response is fairly flat.
 In fact, the lower frequencies are enhanced ever so slightly, but the overall sound is pleasant and detailed.

+I hope that this post will help you choosing the right headphones for you ;)